Hours of Operation: 8 a.m.-4:30 p.m., Monday-Friday, except on state holidays

 In May 2011, construction was completed on Phase II of the cemetery.
 This phase encompassed about 10 acres and added approximately 1,300 casketed burial plots and 600 cremation plots in the cemetery.
 The cemetery will eventually be the final resting place for more than 100,000 eligible veterans, their spouses, and eligible dependents.

-There were 226 burials in FY 2014, making the total-to-date 2,252 veterans, spouses, and dependents buried at the GVMC.
-The burials are composed of 1,588 casketed burials, 385 cremations in the columbarium, 256 in-ground cremations, and 23 memorial markers.
+As of December 31, 2015, there were 2,635 veterans, spouses, and dependents buried at the GVMC.
+The burials are composed of 1,847 casketed burials, 457 cremations in the columbarium, 306 inground cremations, and 25 memorial markers.

 The avenue of flags is displayed when ceremonies are held at the cemetery, such as Memorial Day and Wreaths Across America.
 In addition, it is displayed on Flag Day, Independence Day, and Veterans Day.